LoniasGR/smart-mobility-recommender-system/README.md

 ## Usage

 After setting up the project, you can test the provided API by using either the built-in Swagger UI or the Postman collection.
+For brevity reasons only the SwaggerUI is documented below, but similar principles apply to the postman collection.

 ### Swagger UI